What is the Explorers Grand Slam (aka the Adventurer’s Grand Slam)?

 With that said, this list then needs to include all 193 UN countries, plus Kosovo, Taiwan, Palestine and Vatican City.
 Also, it should include all the major land masses and other nations that are ‘almost’ countries, so that’s Greenland, Faroe Islands, Svalbard, Hong Kong and Macau.

 And disputed territories of Somaliland (and therefore Somalia properly too as part of the 193).
-Northern Cyprus, Abkhazia, South Ossetia, Transnistria, Nagorno-Karabakh, Iraqi Kurdistan (and therefore Iraq proper as part of the 193) and Tibet.
+Northern Cyprus, Abkhazia, South Ossetia, Transnistria, Nagorno-Karabakh, Northern Iraq (and therefore Iraq proper as part of the 193) and Tibet.

 That brings the total number of ‘countries/nations’ to 210.